 From the road, follow the trail east for a few kilometres before climbing up over the range across open rock slabs and through rock gullies.
+Once leaving the road the rest of the hike is completely off-trail and quite challenging with dense undergrowth.
 Once on top of the range head down to the western edge of the maze, a large rock formation, and follow its western side along a gully.
 Exit the end of the maze and follow its high south wall around until its end then head north up a rocky gap about a bit wider than your body.

 When looking thru the arch, to the right is a narrow steep chimney that can be climbed to gain the summit.
-There are a few obstacles along the way but once past them the chimney can be climbed quite easily.
+There are a few obstacles along the way but once past them the chimney can be climbed.